Is your homeschool working for you or are you feel fed up with homeschooling?

 We, homeschool mamas, have lofty ambitions.
 For our kids, for their educations, and of us.

-- Be realistic with what you can do.
+- Be realistic about what you can do.

 - Everyone won’t always get along.